-Every sexually active woman between the ages of 20 and 60 years should have regular cervical smear tests.
+Every sexually active woman between the ages of 25 to 64 years in Scotland should have regular cervical smear tests.

 Everyone with asthma should attend the practice nurse for a regular review.
 The aim of this review clinic is twofold: